A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 A flow diagram pointing toward a box "offer" at the bottom.
 Data flows from various sources like "Customer profile" and "Loan application" through three boxes labeled Fraud Detection Model, Loan Scoring Model, and Automated Loan Decision.
 Various arrows connect the various inputs and models.

-Possible internal architecture of the system automating loan decisions, relying on various data sources and three interacting models.
+A possible internal architecture of the system automating loan decisions, relying on various data sources and three interacting models.

 To investigate the issue, developers might need to confirm what actually happened, that is, confirm what decision was produced.
 The system uses various data sources and uses at least three models to make a decision.
 In addition, the company is constantly improving their models and is using both A/B tests and canary releases all the time, making it potentially difficult to reconstruct what exactly happened a week ago.
 They will also need to identify what inputs were used to arrive at the decision.
 Most likely, the developers will want to reproduce the decision by running model inference with the same inputs and observe how changes to select inputs modify the outcome.